The New Sound

 For his "New Sound," Les realized the need to expand beyond instrumentals.
 After running into Gene Autry, Les asked if he knew an exceptional singer.
 Autry suggested auditioning Colleen Summers (Mary Ford).
 The audition started on a curious note; in Les' haste to complete his garage studio, he hadn't installed a door yet.
 They had a good laugh when Les explained to Colleen that she had to use the window to get into the studio.
 Besides being a good sport, she turned out to be an amazing talent with perfect pitch, which was just what Dad was looking for to be able to sing multiple harmony parts.
 The professional relationship soon blossomed into romance, and Dad and Mary were married in 1949.

 As a singer, Mary soon became a significant part of Les' new sound.
 They began experimenting with recording sound-on-sound overdubbing.
 That allowed Mary to harmonize with her own voice, a completely new idea at the time.
 Dad was positioning the microphone much closer to Mary's voice (the studio standard at that time was six inches at a minimum), which allowed for warmer, more relaxed, less brassy vocals.
 Pairing these new recording techniques with breezily arranged jazz standards proved a commercial goldmine.
 Their first big hit would be a cover of "How High the Moon," which used an unheard-of 24 tracks of guitar and vocal overdubs.
 The single spent nine weeks at No. 1 starting in March 1951.
-(For the complete story of "How High the Moon," see "A Story of The Evolution of a Hit Record" at the bottom of this page).
+(For the complete story of "How High the Moon," see "A Story of The Evolution of The New Sound" at the bottom of this page).
 More than 20 gold records would follow.

 Colleen Summers ( Mary Ford )

 Les Paul's garage In LA was turned into a Recording Studio to find his New Sound

 A quote from

 "The electric guitar : A history of an American icon"